lowspin/CarND2-Proj05-Model-Predictive-Control/README.md

 # CarND-Controls-MPC
-Self-Driving Car Engineer Nanodegree Program
+This is my submission for the Model Predictive Controller project in term 2 of the Udacity Self-Driving Car Engineer Nanodegree Program.
+For details of the project, refer to the source [repo](https://github.com/udacity/CarND-MPC-Project).

 ---